abtion/rails-template/README.example.md

 ### 1. Configuration

-There are two main configuration files that are of concern:
+We use [dotenv](https://github.com/bkeepers/dotenv) for configuring env vars.

+The following files are checked into git:

-- `.env` - configuration that's common across all environments that you intend to run on your machine (e.g. [database connection](#database-connection))
+- `.env` - configuration common across all environments
-- `.env.development` - configuration that's specific to the development
+- `.env.development` - configuration specific to the development environment
-  environment that you intend to run on your machine (e.g. API credentials)

-There exists a `.env.test` which is checked in to source control, used to configure the test equivalents for whatever is in `.env.development`.
-As tests will be written such that they don't make any calls to external services, **it should not contain any real credentials.** Instead, use dummy credentials and stub any external calls using the test suite's features.

-Setting up the configuration is a matter of copying the supplied examples and filling in the gaps, as follows:

-1. `cp .env.example .env`
-2. `cp .env.development.example .env.development`
-3. Fill in env vars that are local to your setup
+- `.env.test` - configuration specific to the test environment

+If you need to make local changes to the env files, create a `.env.ENVIRONMENT.local` file (where ENVIRONMENT is test or development).

+Any env var you specify in such a file will override the configuration for the corresponding environment.

 #### Database connection

-You can set `DATABASE_URL` in `.env`, if for instance you use Docker for Postgres. `DATABASE_URL="postgresql://localhost:5432"`
+You can set `DATABASE_URL` in `.env.local`, if you for instance use Docker for Postgres: `DATABASE_URL="postgresql://localhost:5432"`
+Or if you just use a local postgres instance:
+`DATABASE_URL=postgresql://user:pass@localhost:5432`

 ### 2. Dependencies and database setup